hallale5/PHY480MSU/README.md

 # PHY480MSU
-projects and material for PHY480
+projects and material for PHY480 (student)